Rachelslh/Object-Movement-Detection-and-Tracking/README.md

 - Easily configurable for different video input sources.

 ## Installation
 Clone the repository and launch container building, it will run automatically once the build is done.
-The container uses Ultralytics's latest image along with some additional packages that are specified in `requirement.txt` and are installed automatically.
+The container uses Ultralytics's latest image along with some additional packages that are specified in `requirements.txt` and are installed automatically.

 ```bash
 git clone https://github.com/Rachelslh/Object-Movement-Detection-and-Tracking.git